msatyan/MyNodeC/README.md

 The **N-API** is C language API and it is part of node.js core itself, then no external module dependency.
 To provide support for C++, the node.js team is also maintains a C++ wrapper module (created on top of N-API) called [node-addon-api](https://github.com/nodejs/node-addon-api).
 This wrapper is not part of node.js core, still it is maintained by the node.js team.

 The node team has done a good job by creating a set of N-API and node-addon-api examples in a single repository, and it can be accessed from [node-addon-examples](https://github.com/nodejs/node-addon-examples).
-It has helped me a lot when I started learning N-API; in fact most of the examples in this repository are either a direct copy of it or enhancing by deriving the concept from it.
+It has helped me a lot when I started learning N-API; in fact some of the examples in this repository are either a direct copy or enhance by deriving the concept from it.

 ### Native addon functionalities coved in this example